rudrankriyam/Ichi/README.md

 *Ichi (一)* means "one" in Japanese, representing this project to unify conversational AI across Apple platforms.
 One of the personal aim was to create a Japanese tutor to learn basics of the language for my trip to Shibuya, Tokyo, Japan.

-> Local LLMs are still not there *yet*, but one day.

 ## Support

 Love this project?
 Check out my books to explore more of AI and iOS development: